 Here is where the lawyer as trustee may provide an ideal solution.
 When parent dies, the lawyer steps in as co-trustee with the surviving spouse.
 The lawyer helps the stepparent to invest for their own benefit as well as making sure the principal grows to offset inflation, for the benefit of the heirs.

 It is a firmly established legal principal that there is no ethical prohibition against the attorney recommending himself to act as a trustee on behalf of a client or client’s estate.
 And for good reason.
 In many situations the counselor may provide invaluable assistance that no one else is willing or able to provide.

-Wife in this case takes care of all her business privately with her lawyer.
-The trusts cannot be raided.
-These protections may also be extended for IRA and 401(K) money passing to the spouse through the use of the "IRA Contract".
-Surviving spouse agrees ahead of time that she will make an irrevocable designation of both of the couple's children as beneficiaries when the IRA is left to her and further agrees that any withdrawals in excess of the required minimum distribution (RMD) may only be made on the consent of the lawyer.
+The stepparent in this case takes care of all their business privately with their lawyer.
+The trusts are protected from being raided.
+These protections may also be extended for IRA and 401(k) money passing to the spouse through the use of the “IRA Contract”.
+Surviving spouse agrees ahead of time that they will make an irrevocable designation of the deceased spouse’s children as beneficiaries when the IRA is left to the surviving spouse, and further agrees that any withdrawals in excess of the required minimum distribution (RMD) may only be made on consent of the lawyer.

 What about the deceased spouse’s children?
-When the trust terms are read they now feel very secure that the lawyer their father chose will continue on for the stepmother’s lifetime, looking after and protecting their share of the assets.
-They are relieved by the protection that has been set up for them, have no animosity or concern about the stepmother’s having sole control of the assets and the relationship between the families continues smoothly and may even grow and flourish.
+When the trust terms are read they will feel secure that the lawyer their parent chose will continue on for the stepparent’s lifetime, looking after and protecting their share of the assets.
+They are relieved by the protection that has been set up for them, have no animosity or concern about the stepparent’s having sole control of the assets and the relationship between the families may continue smoothly and even grow and flourish.